brittanyjat/breed101/README.md

 3. Started styling home page.
     - Added GET_SPOTLIGHT to reducer which sends spotlighted breeds to homepage.
         - got those breeds coming back.
 Just need to style!
+---

+#### March 13, 2018
+1. Worked on Update for most of the day.
+It's almost functional.